 Of course, there are also numerous restaurants, cafés, bars, and shops of all kinds, and many services are provided specifically for families with children.
-Activities for babies and children include, but are not limited to, merchandise for children, restaurants offering children’s menu, children’s corners, and rooms for parents travelling with children.
-These are all labelled with the Mr. B mascot so parents can easily find them.
+Activities for babies and children include, but are not limited to, merchandise for children, restaurants offering children’s menu, children’s corners, and rooms for parents traveling with children.
+These are all labeled with the Mr. B mascot so parents can easily find them.
 Prague Airport is also quite often the venue of various exhibitions and other events.
 These consist of displays of photos of the Airport’s history or public conferences on the topic of aviation, but also many other cultural events.

 All kinds of services usually available at top contemporary airports are of course also present and offered at Václav Havel Airport.
 These include currency exchange transactions, travel insurance, information services (about flights and also Prague in general), luggage packing, short- and long-term parking, free WiFi (SSID prg.aero-free), a post office, a pharmacy, car rental, mobile phone operator services, a smoking area (terminal 1, baggage claim area), a prayer room (terminal 2, departures), and pretty much anything you can think of that you might need at an airport.

 One of the most interesting and unique “services” at Prague’s airport is a piano.
-It is available for the public, and everyone can play.
+It is available to the public, and everyone can play.
 The Piano is located at terminal 2, gate D1.
 Below you can see the 12-year old Denis Szalbot in action.